yGuy/casambibt2mqtt/README.md

 # casambibt2mqtt
-A simple bridge from CasambiBT to Mqtt
+A simple bridge from CasambiBT to Mqtt that supports Homeassistant MQTT discovery